Spring walks to Rainham Hall

 Follow the London Loop which starts at Upminster Bridge Station, along the Ingrebourne River and down to Rainham Village.
 There are plenty of places to stop and enjoy the views on this 4 mile walk.
 You can take a rest stop at the Ingrebourne Valley Visitor Centre before continuing your journey.

-The walk ends at Rainham Hall where you are free to enjoy three acres of Garden and our scrumptious cream teas in the Stables Café.
-The Hall features a brand new exhibition about the era when the building was used as a day nursery and is open Wednesday to Sunday 11am to 4pm.
-The Stables Café and Community Gardens are open Wednesday to Sunday 10am to 5pm.
+The walk ends at Rainham Hall where you are free to enjoy our three acre Community Garden or one of our our scrumptious cream teas in the Stables Café.
+Visit the Hall to see our exhibition about the era when the building was used as a day nursery.
+The Stables Café and Community Gardens are open Wednesday to Sunday 10am to 5pm, and the Hall is open 11am-4pm.
 Light lunches are served in the Café from 12noon-2pm, but there is always a selection of cakes and sweet treats on offer.

 After your visit you can hop on the C2C line back into London or take a bus back up towards Upminster.
 Or, if you are interested in continuing your walk, you can follow the last part of the loop and follow the path along the Thames and through the marshes to the RSBP Rainham Marshes visitor centre.